 Within 1,000 feet walking distance of MAX Station.
-(Walking distance shall mean an ADA-compliant, contiguous improved walkway measured from the most remote building entrance to the transit station and contained within a public POW or nedestrian 10% and contained within a public ROW or pedestrian easement.)
+(Walking distance shall mean an ADA-compliant, contiguous improved walkway measured from the 10% most remote building entrance to the transit station and contained within a public ROW or pedestrian easement.)
 Bicycle & Pedestrian Level of Service A. 10% Off-Site Parking.
 1:1 Shared Parking.
 Based on Approved Alternative Compliance.
 Parking Impact Study.
 Based on Approved Alternative Compliance.
 Participation in the City's Bike Share Program.
 Based on Approved Alternative Compliance.
 Transportation Demand Management (TDM).
 Based on Approved Alternative Compliance.
 All demand mitigation strategies shall be shown on the site plan and in the Development Agreement and shall be subject to audit for the duration of the project.

 Maximum of 50% reduction without provision of a Parking Impact Study or Transportation Demand Management.